LIVING IN DA NANG AS A DIGITAL NOMAD...

 Good news.
 Finding an apartment in Da Nang is easy as long as you're staying for at least a month.
 As of right now, there are many new apartment buildings being built every day.

 If you check AirBnB only it may seem that hotel rooms are all there is to offer.
 But really, there are many apartments available starting as low as are $300 USD/mo for a studio in the city, and rising from there.

 We were able to find a quality Da Nang apartment within 3 days of arriving.

 HERE'S HOW WE DID IT:

-Day 1: Check into $10/night hotel.
-Start searching for Da Nang apartments online.
+Day 1: Check into a short term accommodation for a few nights while you start searching for Da Nang apartments online.